Avitas8485/Alara/README.md

 ### Usage

-To use the Hestia agent, you can run the `main.py` script.
+To use the Alara agent, you can run the `main.py` script.
 The agent will start listening for user input and respond accordingly.

 ### Roadmap